 - Talks only about themselves: The biggest sign of narcissists is that they only talk about themselves.
 They like to talk too much about their small achievements and successes to establish a good image of themselves.
 They are full of themselves and hardly pay any attention to what you have to say and will not be interested in knowing you.

 - Behaves hot and cold with you: Narcissists often behave coldly, being nice to you at one time and suddenly becoming rude at another.
 They don’t care much about how you feel, but more about what they get from you at that moment.
-For example, when they seek intimacy from you, they will be full of love and romance, and once they get what they want, they will either angry or bored.
-This is how they keep you in control.
+For example, when they seek intimacy from you, they will appear full of love and romance, and once they get what they want, they will either be angry or bored. .

-- Fails to keep promises: This person you love usually promises you that they will be on time, but in reality, they rarely do as well as they say.
+- Fails to keep promises: This person promises that they will be on time, but rarely does so.
 They will cancel appointments at the last moment or never do what you ask them to do.
 This is because they don’t care how you feel.
 If you notice this too often, then you may be in the company of a narcissist.

 - Lacks empathy: Lack of empathy and compassion is often the unique characteristic of a narcissist.
 If you have a difficult day at work or feel frustrated and ask them for support, you will be disappointed because they have little interest in knowing your problems.
 Each time you try to talk to them about something that bothers you, they will change the subject or look bored, so you immediately stop talking.

 - Lacks long-term friends: People usually stay away from narcissists because they are self-centered.
 Narcissists have few long-term friends.
 Mostly, they have casual friends.
 A narcissist may get angry if you have close old friends.
 They may not like it if you spend time with your friends.
 They will criticize your choice of friends and make you feel guilty about spending time with them.